How to Crochet a Round Basket From Gardening Twine

 - When attaching the new skein, the new strands should be woven in at the joining area.
-Twine can vary in color and dye lot and joining it at the seam will make for a better blending of colors.
+Twine can vary in color and dye lot and joining it at the seam will make for a better blending of colors and hide any discrepancies.

 - Carry the extra two strands from the first and second skein at the back of the work and make sure to crochet them in, working around them as the row is worked.

 Caution: Blister Alert